Periodic points of post-critically algebraic endomorphisms: Introduction

 In this article, we will work with holomorphic endomorphisms of $\PP^n$.
 Without any further indication, every endomorphism considered in this article is holomorphic.
 Let ${f: \PP^n \rightarrow \PP^n}$ be an endomorphism.
 The critical locus $C_f$ is the set of points where the differential ${D_{z}f: T_{z}\PP^n \rightarrow T_{f(z)} \PP^n}$ is not surjective.
 The endomorphism $f$ is called \textit{post-critically algebraic}, PCA for short, if the post-critical set of $f$

 is an algebraic set of codimension one.
 If $n=1$, such an endomorphism is called \textit{post-critically finite} since proper algebraic sets in $\PP^1$ are finite sets.
-A point $z \in \PP^n$ is called a fixed point of $f$ if $f(z) =z$.
-We define an eigenvalue of $f$ at $z$ as an eigenvalue of $D_z f$ of $f$ at $z$.
-We will study eigenvalues at a fixed point of a post-critically algebraic endomorphism of $\PP^n$ of degree $d \ge 2$.
+A point $z \in \PP^n$ is called a periodic point of $f$ of period $m$ if $f^{\circ m}(z) =z$ and $m$ is the smallest positive integer satisfying such a property.
+We define an eigenvalue of $f$ along the cycle of $z$ as an eigenvalue of $D_z f^{\circ m}$.
+We will study eigenvalues along periodic cycles of post-critically algebraic endomorphisms of $\PP^n$ of degree $d \ge 2$.

-When $n=1$, we have the following fundamental result: \begin{theorem} Let $f:\PP^1\to \PP^1$ be a post-critically finite endomorphism of degree $d\ge 2$ and let $\lambda$ be an eigenvalue of $f$ at a fixed point.
-Then either $\lambda =0$ or $|\lambda|>1$. \end{theorem} This theorem relies on the following relation of critical orbits and fixed points of endomorphisms of $\PP^1$.
-Let $\lambda$ be the eigenvalue of an endomorphisms $f$ of $\PP^1$ (not necessary post-critically finite) at a fixed point $z$.
+When $n=1$, we have the following fundamental result: \begin{theorem} Let $f:\PP^1\to \PP^1$ be a post-critically finite endomorphism of degree $d\ge 2$ and $\lambda$ be an eigenvalue of $f$ along a periodic cycle.
+Then either $\lambda =0$ or $|\lambda|>1$. \end{theorem} This theorem relies on the following relation of critical orbits and periodic points of endomorphisms of $\PP^1$.
+More precisely, without loss of generality, let $\lambda$ be the eigenvalue of an endomorphisms $f$ of $\PP^1$ (not necessary post-critically finite) at a fixed point $z$.
 Then, \begin{itemize} \item if $0 < |\lambda|<1$ or if $\lambda$ is a root of unity, then $z$ is the limit of the infinite orbit of some critical point, \item if $|\lambda|=1$ and $\lambda$ is not a root of unity then, \begin{itemize} \item either $z$ is accumulated by the infinite orbit of some critical point, \item or $z$ is contained in a Siegel disk whose boundary is accumulated by the infinite orbit of some critical point. \end{itemize} \end{itemize} We refer to \cite{milnor2011dynamics} for further reading on this topic.
 In this article, we study how this result may be generalized to dynamics in dimension $n \ge 2$.
-Precisely, we study the following question.
+We study the following question.